 - Upgraded marks and marks for courses taken in the summer immediately before your admitted term to the University are not used in the calculation of the scholarship average.
 Where a course has been repeated, the first grade attained will be used for scholarship average calculation.

-- Scholarships will be honoured for students who receive an offer of admission by May 31, 2019 and who accept the offer by the specified offer response date.
-Students who do not meet this criteria will be considered for scholarships on a case-by-case basis.
+- Scholarships will be honoured for students who receive an offer of admission by May 31, 2024 and who accept the offer by the specified offer response date.
+Students who do not meet these criteria will be considered for scholarships on a case-by-case basis.

 - U of T Scarborough reserves the right to withdraw scholarships where the information submitted at the time of admission is found to be inaccurate or incomplete.

 - Once attained, the value of your scholarship will not be reduced, provided that you satisfy the conditions of your offer.

 - Students must register for the 2024-2025 fall and winter sessions as a full-time student taking at least 3.0 credits by the end of the winter session.
 A normal full-time course load is 2.5 credits in each of the fall and winter sessions.
 Students with a documented permanent disability need to maintain a course load of 1.0 credits in each of the fall and winter sessions and will need to self-identify with their counsellor at AccessAbility at the time of course registration.
 Students who withdraw or substantially reduce their course load without prior approval may be required to repay all or part of the award.

 - Awards are tenable only at U of T Scarborough.
 The scholarship will be credited to your tuition account by the mid-October service charge date.
 If you do not register at U of T Scarborough or any post-secondary institution in 2024-2025, you may request a deferral of our Offer of Admission and scholarship for up to one year.